Duality and small functors: The Yoneda embedding as a Quillen equivalence

+Now we turn to $Q(i_{F})$ which is depicted on the right in the diagram below.
+It suffices to show that the map $\gamma=Y(Z\widetilde{i_F})^{\wedge}$ is a weak equivalence.
 One of the possibilities for choosing a cofibrant approximation to $i_{F}$ is to take the composition $ba$ from the commutative diagram above.
-The homotopy type of the resulting map $Q(i_F)$ will not change.
+Consider the following commutative diagram: